Antiz96/antiz.fr/content/blog/foss-recap-2024.md

 - Aside from the usual Arch Linux testing, I helped testing some kernel and systemd pre-releases (respectively packaged by [gromit](https://github.com/christian-heusel) and [eworm](https://github.com/eworm-de)).

+   - That helped discovering critical bugs upfront.
+For instance, I was able to [report a bug leading to an unbootable system in `mkinitcpio`](https://gitlab.archlinux.org/archlinux/mkinitcpio/mkinitcpio/-/issues/270) due to an incoming change in `systemd` v256 (which I discovered when testing `systemd` v256-rc2).

 ### Infrastructure

 - I made a few contributions to the Arch Linux infrastructure: